fbpx

 For nearly a decade, Mission Data has been an ongoing research and development partner of the Kroger Company, the nation’s largest grocer with $108 billion in sales.
 The Cincinnati-based supermarket giant employs more than 431,000 associates who serve customers in 2,778 supermarkets and multi-department stores in 35 states.

-As the chain faces competition online from Amazon.com Inc., Wal-Mart Stores Inc.’s Jet.com unit, and others, Kroger has invested heavily in digital solutions to improve the in-store experience for its now 8.5 million customers per day, while also creating operational efficiencies and frictionless workflows for more than 431,000 employees.
+As the chain faces competition online from Amazon.com Inc., Wal-Mart Stores Inc.’s Jet.com unit, and others, Kroger has invested heavily in digital solutions to improve the in-store customer experience for its now 8.5 million customers per day, while also creating operational efficiencies and frictionless workflows for more than 431,000 employees.

-Out of our R&D work with Kroger, our engineers have developed several Internet of Things (IoT), mobile, and web-based products to fundamentally change the customer and employee experience.
+Out of our R&D work with Kroger, our engineers have developed several Internet of Things (IoT), mobile, and web-based products to fundamentally change the employee and customer experience.
 Data flows from devices using Zigbee wireless mesh networks to create an enterprise-wide platform that allows for temperature monitoring, analytics, and faster checkouts, among other operational improvements.
 These industry-leading technologies are now being deployed at thousands of stores across the country, and even overseas, with Kroger announcing that it plans to increase technology spending by 200% in 2018.

 EDGE Shelves Bring Tech to the Center Aisles